ROBOTICS ACADEMY · AGES 9–13

 Daniela M. · Google review

-Mitul Gandhi · Google review
+Shilpa Sharan · Google review

 A fantastic blend of fun, interactive learning and hands-on creativity.
 The instructors were engaging and supportive.
 Highly recommended for parents looking to spark curiosity and STEM skills in their children.